 Ko Samui is also home to one of the biggest Buddha statues in Thailand at Wat Phra Yai, as well as the looming, 18-arm goddess Guanyin statue at Wat Plai Laem.
 These areas are within mere minutes of driving time between beaches.
 They are two of the most grandeur attractions on the island.
 However, ancient statutes are only part of the charm here.
 Everywhere you look, there is awe-inspiring architecture that only enhance the surrounding stunning views of nature.

 As with the dress code when visiting any temple, make sure knees and shoulders are covered.
-A beach dress works well along with a scarf for the arms.
+A beach dress or maxi skirt works well along with a scarf for the arms.
+Although it will be hot, always bring something to cover your shoulders in the temples since spaghetti straps won’t be allowed.
 While there’s no need to feel frumpy as you explore the different areas of Thailand - when in doubt, go for modesty.
 Clothes to pack for Ko Samui:Bandeau-style swimsuit

 Button-down shirt or loose blouse